ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 This is for the same reason already cited in {{pitfalls}}.
 CNAME records cannot co-exist with other (non-DNSSEC) data, and there may already be other record types that exist at the domain name.
 Instead, as with the TXT record recommendation, an Application Service Provider specific label should be added as a subdomain of the domain to be verified.
 This ensures that the CNAME does not collide with other record types.

 Note that some DNS implementations permit the deployment of CNAME records co-existing with other record types.
 These implementations are in violation of the DNS protocol.
 Furthermore, they can cause resolution failures in unpredictable ways depending on the behavior of DNS resolvers, the order in which query types for the name are processed, etc. In short, they cannot work reliably and these implementations should be fixed.

+## Random Token {#random-token}

+A unique token should be used in the challenge.
+It should be a random value issued between parties (Application Service Provider to User, Application Service Provider to Intermediary, or Intermediary to User) with the following properties:

+1. MUST have at least 128 bits of entropy.
+2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.

+See {{RFC4086}} for additional information on randomness requirements.

+Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
+This is because base64 relies on mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
+If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
+Note that DNS labels are limited to 63 octets which limits how large such a token may be.

+This random token is placed in either the RDATA or an owner name, as described in the rest of this section.
+Some methods of validation may involve multiple independent random tokens.

 ## TXT Record {#txt-record}